columbia-it/django-jsonapi-training/docs/building.md

 specific version ranges and pre-released package versions to work around some bugs or use new features.

 #### Make sure git ignores irrelevant (non-source) files

+We want to ignore our virtualenv directory, and various output files created by IDEs, editors, tox, compiled python and so on.

 ```console
 (env) django-jsonapi-training$ <b>cat >.gitignore
 env/